Beyond the basics

-This page introduces some concepts that help you manage your Ansible workflow: roles, directory structure, and source control.
+This page introduces some concepts that help you manage your Ansible workflow with directory structure and source control.
 Like the Basic Concepts at the beginning of this guide, these intermediate concepts are common to all uses of Ansible.
-This page also offers resources for learning more.

 Ansible expects to find certain files in certain places.
 As you expand your inventory and create and run more network playbooks, keep your files organized in your working Ansible project directory like this: